snick512/shortURL/README.md

 # URL shortner
 Simple URL shortener.
-Places visitor data in .sqlite.
-URLs are stored in JSON.
+Data stored in .sqlite

 Remember to secure `dashboard.php` as it displays IPs.